HIPAA Compliance Checklist for 2025

 TL;DR

-• HIPAA violations are more common than expected and even small mistakes like emailing patient data to the wrong person or not revoking access after offboarding can lead to serious penalties.
+- HIPAA violations are more common than expected, and even small mistakes, like emailing patient data to the wrong person or not revoking access after offboarding, can lead to serious penalties.
+HIPAA violation cases have shown how easily data breaches occur, often without malicious intent.

-• CloudEagle.ai helps prevent violations by centralizing access, automating user provisioning, enforcing least privilege, and detecting shadow IT in real time.
+- CloudEagle.ai helps prevent HIPAA violations by centralizing access, automating user provisioning, enforcing least privilege, and detecting shadow IT in real-time.
+By using this platform, you can mitigate the risks that lead to HIPAA violation cases.

 HIPAA, or the Health Insurance Portability and Accountability Act, is a U.S. federal law enacted in 1996.
-Its main purpose is to protect the privacy and security of individuals’ medical information, also known as Protected Health Information (PHI).
+Its main purpose is to protect the privacy and security of individuals’ medical information, also known as Protected Health Information (PHI), and to mitigate the risk of HIPAA violations.

 HIPAA applies to healthcare providers, insurance companies, and any business or service that handles patient health data.
 It ensures that medical records, billing information, and any identifiable health details are kept confidential and secure.